Culture of Saudi Arabia: Dress

 The religion and customs of Saudi Arabia dictate not only conservative dress for men and women, but a uniformity of dress unique to most of the Middle East.
 Traditionally, the different regions of Saudi have had different dress, but since the re-establishment of Saudi rule these have been reserved for festive occasions, and "altered if not entirely displaced" by the dress of the homeland of their rulers (i.e. Najd).

-Many women normally wear an abaya, a long black cloak that covers all but the hands and face in public despite this not being required.
-(Modest dress is compulsory for women in Islam but the color black for women and white for men is apparently based on tradition not religious scripture.)
+Many Saudi women choose to wear an abaya, a long, usually black robe that covers all but the hands and head in public despite this no longer being required.
 Some Saudi women wear a full face veil, such as a niqāb or a burqa.
 Women's clothes are often decorated with tribal motifs, coins, sequins, metallic thread, and appliques.
-Saudi Arabia has recently relaxed the dress code for women.

-The women of Saudi Arabia continue to wear the abaya in all its forms as a sign of modesty and identity.
-Although it is no longer mandatory, women choose to wear it, and it has become one of the most popular images of the country.
-Foreign women visiting the country also choose to wear the abaya, as a sign of respect.

-In recent years it is common to wear Western dress underneath the abaya.
-(Foreign women in Saudi Arabia are "encouraged" by the religious police to wear an abaya, or at least cover their hair according to The New York Times.
-Authors Harvey Tripp and Peter North encourage women to wear an abaya in "more conservative" areas of the kingdom, i.e. in the interior.)
+Saudi Arabia has recently relaxed the dress code for women, and Crown Prince Mohammed bin Salman has repeatedly emphasized that the abaya and head coverings are not mandatory.
+In a 2018 interview with 60 Minutes, he said that Saudi men and women alike should wear “decent, respectful clothing” in accordance with cultural and religious norms, but that, beyond that, clothing choice was “entirely left for women.”